 Quantification: many to one, necessary, dependent (1,1:1,n)

-Scope note: This property associates an instance of E2 Temporal Entity with the instance of E52 Time-Span for which it was on-going.
-The associated instance of E52 Time-Span is understood as the real Time-Span during which the phenomena were active, which make up the temporal entity instance.
-More than one instance of E52 Temporal Entity may share a common instance of E52 Time-Span only if they come into being and end being by an identical declaration or by identical events.
+Scope note: This property associates an instance of E2 Temporal Entity with the instance of E52 Time-Span during which it was on-going.
+The associated instance of E52 Time-Span is understood as the real time-span during which the phenomena making up the temporal entity instance were active..
+More than one instance of E52 Temporal Entity may share a common instance of E52 Time-Span only if they come into being and end due to identical declarations or events.

 Examples: